Discover Financial Freedom Without Losing Your Home and Car

-Bankruptcy is the legal process that allows people and companies to find relief from overwhelming debt.
+Bankruptcy is the legal process that allows both people and companies to find relief from overwhelming debt.
 Bankruptcy is covered under federal law and is designed to give debtors a financial fresh start.
 There are six types of bankruptcy covered under federal bankruptcy law, with Chapters 7 and 13 being the most common.
 A bankruptcy discharge is the end result that releases the debtor from personal liability for certain debts and, in Chapter 13, establishes a repayment plan for other debts.
 The discharge is a permanent order handed down by the courts that releases the debtor from liability for debts and prevents creditors from taking legal action against the debtor to collect a debt.

 Arizona Bankruptcy Qualifications

-In 2005, Arizona bankruptcy laws changed slightly and established clearer expectations to help protect debtors as well as prevent fraud and abuse.
+In 2005, Arizona bankruptcy laws changed slightly and established clearer expectations to help protect debtors, as well as prevent fraud and abuse.
 The Means Test is one thing that was established to help define bankruptcy qualifications.
-Because the primary purpose of a Chapter 7 bankruptcy is to eliminate debt, the means test determines what money or assets can be used to pay down some of the debts before they are absolved.
+Because the primary purpose of a Chapter 7 bankruptcy is to eliminate debt, the Means Test determines what money or assets can be used to pay down some of the debts before they are absolved.

-To file for Chapter 13 bankruptcy, since there is no liquidation of assets or absolution of debt, the requirements are minimal compared to Chapter 7.
+To file for Chapter 13 bankruptcy, since there is no liquidation of assets or absolution of debt, the requirements are minimal compared to those for Chapter 7.
 Chapter 13 bankruptcy requires your unsecured debts to be less than $383,175 and secured debts must be less than $1,149,525.

 Arizona Bankruptcy Filing Process